Believe it or not, I remember exactly where I was and what I was doing the first time I heard Rush Limbaugh on the radio.

 William Clark and half of the Lewis and Clark expedition came this way on their return trip from the Pacific in the summer of 1806.
 Clark inscribed his name and named the edifice “Pompey’s Pillar” after Sacajawea’s infant son, who was nicknamed “Pomp” by the crew.
-(Captain Lewis and the other half of the company as exploring the Marias River in northern Montana at the time.
-The two sections would rendezvous at the junction of the Yellowstone and Missouri rivers a shortly thereafter.
+Captain Lewis and the other half of the company were exploring the Marias River in northern Montana at the time.
+The two groups would rendezvous at the junction of the Yellowstone and Missouri rivers shortly thereafter.

 Visitors can climb up to see the preserved markings:

 I stopped in Baker, Montana (population 1,741), near the North Dakota line, to find another town honoring its graduating seniors with lamppost fame.
 Perhaps the town does this every year, but it’s a very nice gesture for the class of 2020 who didn’t have a formal graduation ceremony.
 I’ll do my part to make them famous.

 Link: Corner Bar Saloon, Baker.
 Sandwiches for lunch for me.
 Sat at the bar without drinking.
 Stuck a $20 in one of the Montana video poker games and quit with $22.50.
 Pool tables were not being used during the lunch hour.